ReganWalsh/nodeface/README.md

 * Creating an AngularJS front-end using Angular Material
 * Using routes with Express.js
-* Using BCrypt to has passwords for entry.
+* Using BCrypt to hash passwords.
 * Creating tokens with jsonwebtoken
 * Implementing a MongoDB database using Mongoose